Cybersecurity

 Factor 4: Regulatory Trigger (The Override)

 This is the factor technical teams most frequently miss.
-A minor technical glitch exposing 10 patient records triggers HIPAA breach notification requirements [HIPAA 164.308(a)(6)].
-A seemingly small data exposure reaching “materiality” threshold triggers the SEC 4-day disclosure clock [SEC Rule 2023-139].
+A minor technical glitch exposing 10 patient records triggers HIPAA breach notification requirements [HIPAA 164.404].
+A seemingly small data exposure reaching “materiality” threshold triggers the SEC 4-day disclosure clock [SEC Final Rule 33-11216 (July 2023)].

 Regulatory triggers override all other factors.
 An incident classified Low on business impact, Low on system criticality, and Low on data volume becomes Critical the moment it involves regulated data requiring mandatory notification.
 Build regulatory checkboxes into your triage workflow to prevent this override from being missed.